 Shampoo bars

 There has been a lot of homework involved, and I’m probably not done.
 [Edit: in 2020 I compiled this list of comparative shampoo bar prices.
-Having tried a few now in 2022, Lush is the one I re-buy because it needs little to lather well, it keeps its integrity to the last fragments, and so is very good value.
+Having tried a few now in 2022, Lush is the one I re-buy because it lathers well, and it keeps its integrity to the last fragments, so is very good value.
 But I did learn that the yellow one Montalbano is MUCH too drying for me.
-Seanik and New work well for my household.]
+Seanik works well for my household.]

 Here’s the show so far: